Michael Govan

 MG

 No, we just bought a self-portrait.
-I asked the director, Tom Krens, could I go see him and see if he would do the poster for the opening?
+I asked the director, Tom Krens, if I could go see him—see if Andy might design the poster for our opening.
 You can find it on eBay.
-So I went to the Factory and worked with Fred Hughes and got to meet Andy.
-And he said, “Sure, I’ll do it.”
-I remember he handed me an eight and a half by 11 piece of paper with his name written 20 times on it.
-Use the signature you like.
+So I went to the Factory and worked with Fred Hughes, got to meet Andy.
+He said, “Sure, I’ll do it.”
+I remember he handed me an eight-and-a-half by eleven sheet with his name written twenty times—Use the signature you like.
 I left it at the museum instead of keeping it.
-The other thing I did at the time was Tom Krens was working on an exhibition.
-Those were heady days in Germany because every city was building a museum post-war.
-They were rebuilding their cities.
-Richard Meier museums, all those museums that we look at now, that got built in the 1980s, that generation.
-As you know, many of the art galleries of that scene, Paul Mintz’s gallery, Michael Werner, Sigmar Polke and the German expressionist scene was exploding.

 EO